Sinaia: Sinaia Forever Festival

 Sinaia Forever, or the Autumn Festival, is one of the main festivals that takes place in Sinaia.
 The goal of the festival is to recreate the atmosphere of the 1940s while bringing in modern performers.
 The festival once took place during the last weekend of September, but was just recently changed to the first weekend of the month.
 During the festival, the downtown area of Sinaia is closed off to motorized vehicles.
 It becomes full of people, food stands, and children's rides.
 The three-day festival consists of the opening parade, concerts from well known musical artists of Romania, and amusement rides.

+Eagles of Freedom Plaza

+The Eagles of Freedom Plaza (Piațeta „Vulturii Libertății”) is a square inaugurated in 2015, dedicated to honoring the memory of 378 American soldiers who lost their lives in Romania during World War II.
+At the heart of the plaza stands the Book of Americans, a marble monument inscribed with the names of these fallen soldiers.
+Originally created in 1999, the monument was previously located on the outskirts of the Heroes Cemetery but has since been relocated to this new, more prominent site.
+A commemorative plaque is also present, honoring the heroic sacrifice of the American soldiers and celebrating the historic bonds of friendship between the Romanian and American people.
+The inauguration of the plaza was attended by Sinaia's Mayor, Vlad Oprea, the United States Defense Attaché to Romania, Colonel Paul T. Matier, and the Dutch Ambassador to Bucharest, Mr. Matthijs van Bonzel.